emmt/ConvexSets.jl/README.md

   hi = UpperBound{T}(val, dims)
   ```

-  and automatically converts the value `val` to type `T`.
+  will automatically convert the value `val` to type `T`.
 Free bounds may also
   be built by:

   ``` julia